 Everyone knows by now how Mass Effect 3 ends: you push one of three buttons and depending on the choice the story ends in a slightly different way.
 In my previous Mass Effect article I somewhat give an explanation as to why that happens, but there’s a second reason: the Reapers were just too powerful.
 That is the biggest sin of Mass Effect, because it makes it very difficult to come to a solution that isn’t a deus ex machina.

 Before I begin; credit where it’s due.
-I had a discussion with Analyze about this at one point where he stated he wasn’t surprised that Mass Effect 3 had such a bad ending, simply because he too felt the Reapers were too strong.
+I had a discussion with Analyze where he stated he wasn’t surprised that Mass Effect 3 had such a bad ending, simply because he too felt the Reapers were too strong.
 And we see that in the first game.
 It takes the entire human alliance navy to defeat Sovereign.
 To make matters worse, the only reason why the big ship bites the dust is because it was controlling Saren, who ended up getting destroyed by Shepard.
 This weakened the ship enough that the Alliance could destroy it by firing everything they had at it.
 The reason I bring this up is because this goes to show you that one reaper can only be destroyed if very specific criteria are met.
 Had Shepard lost to Saren Sovereign could’ve easily destroyed the entire fleet without so much as a dent, unleashed the reaper fleet and fucked everyone in their asses.
 Apocalyptic stuff like that.
 Pretty gruesome, all that.

 There are three other reapers that get destroyed throughout the series: Mass Effect 2 revolves around dealing with the Collectors and figuring out why they’re kidnapping human colonists.
 Turns out that said colonists are used as nutrients to make a Human reaper, which you get to destroy.
 Personally I always save up my M960-Cain for this job, simply because I want that BOOM!
 But the only reason shepard and two others are capable of destroying it is because it’s not even baby.
 EDI likens it to an embryo, so you are literally performing an abortion.
 It even roars when you destroy it’s tubes!
 Poor embryo. 🙁